tule98/jstwimanacher/file.md

 use lucide icons for icons, don't use material ui icons. pay attention on light and dark mode support.

+# Feature Overview

+Change the dashboard layout to hide the topbar and drawernav when in mobile view.
+Mobile view only show bottom navigation bar for navigation.

 <!--  -->

 # Feature descriptions